mrgamernavshorts/NGPT/README.md

     (delete `data/bigbrain.txt` to disable).
 ```
 > [!WARNING]
-> This GPT is not very effective and is based in Wikipedia.It will only answer you if There is a Wiki page Related to your Search.
+> This GPT is not very effective and is based on Wikipedia.It will only answer you if There is a Wiki page Related to your Search.
 Update:official release!about this update:
 initial release of the program